 - Anyway, click on the OK button to save the newly-created system variable.

 - Now, close all windows.
 You have successfully set up system-wide ADB and Fastboot on your Windows 10 PC.

 That’s it!
-It’s time now test if system-wide ADB and Fastboot is working properly on your PC or not.
+It’s time now to test if system-wide ADB and Fastboot are working properly on your PC or not.

 Testing System-wide ADB

 - Launch a Windows Command Prompt or open a PowerShell window on your desktop or any other screen.
 To do so perform a right-click on the mouse while holding the Shift key and select Open PowerShell window here from the right-click Context Menu.
 You can also use the Windows search feature to quickly access the Command Prompt.

 - Now, connect your Android device to your PC.
 Don’t forget to enable USB debugging on your device otherwise, the ADB daemon won’t recognize or detect your phone.

 - One more thing, as soon as you issue the ADB command, your Android device will prompt you to authorize ADB.
 Keep an eye on your phone’s screen and select Allow when asked.

 - Type the following ADB command in the command window and press the Enter key.
 Allow USB debugging if prompted.